CMU-313/fall-2021-hw2-shrimp-gang/README.md

 For the complete set of installation instructions visit the Mayan EDMS documentation
 at: https://docs.mayan-edms.com/parts/installation.html

-For the instructions on automated and manual testing visit ./mayan/apps/tesing/test/test_instruction.txt

 <h2 align="center">Hardware requirements</h2>

 - 2 Gigabytes of RAM (1 Gigabyte if OCR is turned off).